SAP/node-rfc/doc/usage.md

 Using ABAP transaction SE37 in ABAP backend system, you can enter the input data, run the function module and inspect results.

-To consume this function module from NodeJS, first the node-rfc client connection shall be instantiated, using ABAP backend system connection parameters.
+To consume this function module from Node.js, first the node-rfc client connection shall be instantiated, using ABAP backend system connection parameters.

 ## Addon